The Agora Dispatch — Olympus Community Weekly Newsletter — Wednesday 18 August 2021

 - Ohmie profile — @domPablo

 - Meme of the Week — Passive Incoohmer (credit @Smoove(3,3))

 - Agora’s Learning ancient-Greek mythology series — An Overview of the 12 Olympians

 “Head down!
 Feet planted!
 Shields braced!
 One step forward, HAROOH!
 Spear thrust and repeat!
 That’s how it’s done!”

 -Ohmlite Phylarch to the ohmie phalanx in the 2021 cryptoclash

 (3, 3) Ohmies keep it steady.
 Like the hoplites in the Greek phalanx, remember what you learned and advance steadily through the chaos.
 The allure of a chance moonshot trade is in the unlikeliness that it happens.
 Like a javelin thrown at a great distance, when it finds its mark it is captivating, but it rarely finds its mark and the soldier has expended equipment and energy for nothing.
 Breaking the shield wall for glory or safety may seem appealing but many lonely corpses litter the battlefield.

 Study the basics and rely on sound strategy.
 That is how you thrive in chaos.
 When Tyche is upon you with good fortune embrace her, but remember her capricious nature.
 Don’t plan on luck.

 Remember (3,3) cooperation isn’t a reliance on price.
 It is a sound strategy, capable of capitalizing on good market performance by building our RFV and treasury through bond sales.
-This will reward those souls who stay the course through compounding.
 A sturdy ship in the turbulent crypto markets.